zhenners/pygame1/README.md

 4. Creating a game loop and event handling
 5. Drawing on the window (The Background and The Player)
 6. Setting the position of enemies
-7. Creating movement of characters
+7. Creating movement of the enemy and the player
-8. Spawning enemies
-9. Collision
+9. Collision of player and enemy
 10. Bonus items! - Adding sound, text (health & score) and bullets

 # 1. How to use VSCode